 The dining room has two large pine tables set out end to end making one that will comfortably seat 16; alternatively, the two tables can be separated to enable separate adult and children’s tables to be created.
 The dining room features original limed beams to the ceiling and huge slate tiles on the floor.
 On warm evenings or sunny days open the doors out into the inner courtyard- a perfect little suntrap, where there are tables and chairs to enable alfresco dining.

 The Manor House features two fully equipped kitchens, including a family style kitchen with an inset dining table that seats eight, and, adjacent to the dining room, a second kitchen with a range cooker.
 A downstairs cloakroom is located opposite the family kitchen.

-Please note, the AGA is for decorative purposes only
+Please note, the AGA is decomissioned and for decorative purposes only

 Upstairs are two floors of bedrooms, which are accessed via three staircases.
 On the first floor are six bedrooms and five bathrooms, and on the second floor are two further bedrooms, an additional bathroom and a small kitchen with laundry facilities.